-www.mangrovesarasota.com
+• www.mangrovesarasota.com

-The website is a place to obtain current information throughout the school year, including the most current and updated calendar.
+The website is a place to obtain current information throughout the school year.
+The calendar can be accessed via the Illumine app.

 If I have a question...?

 Parents, teachers, and staff sometimes have questions, concerns, or suggestions about their child or about the school in general.
 Clear communication is vital to the children and to the interests of the community at large.